 At McClellan & Sagun Orthodontics in Kenilworth, IL, we have a tradition of creating great smiles by providing unparalleled orthodontic health care.
-Dr. Mart McClellan, Dr.Tim Sagun and their team strive to accommodate the needs of our patients and create a positive orthodontic experience.
+Dr. Mart McClellan, Dr.Tim Sagun and our team strive to accommodate the needs of our patients and create a positive orthodontic experience.

-Our practice offers advanced treatments with Invisalign® invisible braces, Invisalign Teen™, Damon® System, mini oral implants, and temporary anchorage devices (TAD).
+Our practice offers advanced treatments with Invisalign® invisible braces, Invisalign Teen™, Damon® System, and temporary anchorage devices (TAD).
 We take your safety and health seriously, by meeting and exceeding sterilization requirements and staying in contact with your family dentist throughout your treatment to help you maintain your oral health while wearing braces.

 Our office is conveniently located to serve the communities surrounding Kenilworth, such as Wilmette, Winnetka and Glencoe, IL.
 Call us today for your initial orthodontic consultation!
 We look forward to meeting you and working with you as we continue our tradition of creating the North Shore’s best smiles!

 Dr. Mart McClellan